-Working in the USA may be different from what you are used to in your home country.
-Working conditions might seem harsh compared to some European nations, and the general attitudes and values of employees in the USA might be dissimilar to those prevailing in other cultures.
+In all likelihood, working in the USA is different from what you are used to in your home country.
+Compared to some European nations, working conditions might seem somewhat harsh, and the general attitudes and values of employees working in the USA are also dissimilar to those prevailing in other cultures.

-The average workplace in the USA can be highly competitive, with decisions being made at executive level without much consultation of the workforce.
-On the other hand, the old cliché about working in the USA still rings true to a certain extent.
-Employees can indeed work their way up the career ladder by performing well, showing initiative and motivation.
+The average workplace in the USA can be highly competitive, with decisions being made at executive level with little to no consultation of lower-level employees.
+The good news is that the old cliché about working in the USA still rings true, at least to a certain extent: Employees can indeed work their way up the career ladder by performing well and showing initiative and motivation.

 In the USA, it is common for people, even in low-paid and simple jobs, to take pride in their work.
 Mobility is also an important aspect of working in the USA, especially for people who want to get ahead.
-Employees and business people are expected to jump at a career opportunity, even if it means that they have to relocate with their entire family.
+Generally, employees and business people are expected to jump at a career opportunity, even if it means relocating with their entire family.

-A considerable number of companies and business people also take on certain social responsibilities towards the community: Voluntary work, charity donations, philanthropic foundations, and fundraising activities are both common and highly regarded practices.
-Given the permeable social safety net, US society relies very much on these values.
+A considerable number of companies and business people also take on a variety of social responsibilities towards their local communities.
+Voluntary work, charity donations, philanthropic foundations, and fundraising activities are common and highly regarded practices.
+Given the minimalistic social safety net, US society relies very much on these values and endeavors.

-People in the USA are often employed at will, meaning they are not protected from dismissal by a clause in their work contract.
-There may either be no written contract at all, or one that doesn´t specify the need for a valid reason for dismissing an employee.
+People working in the USA are often employed at will, meaning that they are not protected from dismissal by any clauses in their contract.
+There may either be no written contract at all or one that doesn´t specify the need for a valid reason for dismissing an employee.
 Likewise, the employee is free to leave at any time without having to specify a reason.

-Employees who aren’t trade union members should consult an official employee manual to find out more about their rights and duties.
-These manuals are either distributed by the employer or can be purchased individually.
+Employees who are not member of a trade union should consult an official employee handbook to find out more about their rights and duties.
+These handbooks are often distributed by the employer.